Every student wants to get a great score in the IELTS test.

 There are many English words that look the same — they almost have the same spelling.
 Words such as beautiful, beauty, beautify.

 But all three of these words are used differently.
-Each one is an adjective, a noun and a verb.
-If you use one in the wrong way then that is not going to do you any good in the test.
+Each one is an adjective, a noun, and a verb.
+If you use one in the wrong way, then that will not do you any good in the test.

 The examiner is listening for these errors in the speaking test because many students make this mistake.

 I have seen many students poring over one of those IELTS vocabulary books.
 A look of determination on their face as their eyes go down the page and their lips recite each word in turn.